tailataila/HTML-Practice/html-terms.md

 Padding is the space between the contents of a box and the borders of a box.

+**Overflow**

+p {

+  overflow: scroll;

+}

+The **overflow** property controls what happens to content that spills, or overflows, outside its box.
+The most commonly used values are:

+hidden—when set to this value, any content that overflows will be hidden from view.

+scroll—when set to this value, a scrollbar will be added to the element’s box so that the rest of the content can be viewed by scrolling.

+visible—when set to this value, the overflow content will be displayed outside of the containing element.
+Note, this is the default value.

+**Resetting Defaults**

+"*" {

+  margin: 0;

+  padding: 0;

+}

+The code in the example above resets the default margin and padding values of all HTML elements.
+It is often the first CSS rule in an external stylesheet.

+**Visibility**

+Elements can be hidden from view with the visibility property.

+hidden — hides an element.

+visible — displays an element.

+collapse — collapses an element.

+The difference between display: none and visibility: hidden?
+An element with display: none will be completely removed from the web page.
+An element with visibility: hidden, however, will not be visible on the web page, but the space reserved for it will.

+**Box Model**

+Content-vox model - defaul

+box-sizing: content-box

+Bordr box model - In this box model, the height and width of the box will remain fixed.

+"*" {

+  box-sizing: border-box;

+}

 HTML - site structure.
 CSS - це його наповнення.
 JavaScript - actions на сайті.